xandhiller/fundC_SPR18/possible_projects.md

 You may still choose something of your own, though these projects will give you enough scope to score well on the marking criteria for the group project.

+**Note:** Any stored data from these programs should be used as the input to a compression and encryption algorithm, in order to meet the requirements for that component of the assesment.

 ## 1. Matrix Manipulation Software
 A command line interface should be built that supports the following operations: